tek/xpct/README.md

 monadically.
-When a `G[B]` value is passed to the implicit `must` method on the expectable, an `Xpct` instance is produced, which uses the `C` value returned from `Match.apply` for monadic composition, allowing to use the expectation in a for-comprehension, regardless of the type of `A`.
+When a `G[B]` value is passed to the implicit `must` method on the expectable, an `Xpct` instance is produced, which uses the `C` value returned from `Match.apply` for monadic composition, allowing to use the expectation in a for-comprehension regardless of the type of `A`.

 # IO and retrying
 When testing asynchronous programs, especially UIs, it is not unusual to wait for a condition to become fulfilled.